 Deluxe BEW Timing Belt Kit for 2004-2006 TDI

-Our Deluxe 22 piece kit has everything you get your 2004-2005 Jetta or 2004-2006 Golf & New Beetle TDI another 80K miles.
+Our Deluxe 22 piece kit has everything you get your 2004 and early 2005 Jetta or 2004-2006 Golf & New Beetle TDI another 80K miles.
 We have years of experience supplying VW TDI drivers with the most complete timing belt kits on the market and we look forward to helping you save time and money with one of our kits!

 Why our kit is better:

 - We buy our timing belts, serpentine belts, rollers, and tensioners directly from the OE manufacturers so we have the "freshest" stock with the least amount of handling.